daniel13306/Simple-Encryption/README.md

    - Decrypt UTF-8 Text

      When Encrypting, it will ask you to enter a password, this password will be mixed in with your Encryption.
-     The only way to Decrypt the 'encrypted.bin' output file (From Encryption) is with the corresponding Password.
+     The only way to Decrypt the 'encrypted.bin' output file is with the corresponding Password.

    - Decrypt Binary